Flywheel88/Haruna/3.2/README.md

 This repository keeps multiple Haruna versions side-by-side for traceability.

 # Haruna 3.2 — Current Canonical Version (frozen)
+Feb 2026

-This folder contains the current Haruna 3.2 Core, Public text, and Public Annexes (Annex A, Annex B, Annex C, Annex D, Annex E, Annex F, Annex G).
+This folder contains the current Haruna 3.2 Core, Public text, and Public Annexes (A to I).